Tweets and email notifications are not being generated from posts on OpenAtCUNY site

 For the second issue - I'm not actually sure what controls email notifications to members of a site.
 Is that part of WordPress core?
 Or Jetpack?
 Just wondering if the two issues are related.

-#5 Updated by Raymond Hoh 7 months ago
+#5 Updated by Raymond Hoh about 3 years ago

 About the screenshots, apologizes as it appears to be a Jetpack UX / UI problem here: